FDio/csit/docs/report/introduction/general_notes.rst

    virtual FD.io testbeds focusing on NSH_SFC of VPP.
 Tests cover a range of CRUD operations executed against VPP.

-In addition to above, CSIT |release| report does also include VPP unit test results.
+In addition to above, |csit-release| report does also include VPP unit test results.
 VPP unit tests are developed within the FD.io VPP project and as they complement CSIT system functional tests, they are provided mainly as a reference and to provide a more complete view of automated testing executed against
 |vpp-release|.

-FD.io CSIT system is developed using two main coding platforms :abbr:`RF (Robot Framework)` and Python2.7.
-CSIT |release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
+FD.io CSIT system is developed using two main coding platforms :abbr:`RF (Robot Framework)` and Python2.7. |csit-release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
 A local copy of CSIT source code can be obtained by cloning CSIT git repository - :command:`git clone